-As stated in past reviews, health regions reported that it is difficult to recruit certified Infection Control Practitioners due to a limited supply of certified professionals.
-There is a limited supply of qualified professionals in this profession.
-Typically, employers will hire a non-certified candidate and allocate the necessary resources to train the individual candidate in order for them to become certified.
-Historically, one large urban employer has hired Registered Nurses and provided the necessary training however consideration is also given to technologists with a strong background in microbiology.
+Similar to previous reviews, employers again reported that there is a limited supply of qualified professionals in this profession.
 There is one school in Canada i.e. Centennial College in Toronto that provides the required training and certification examination.
 Candidates must work in the field for at least six months to one year before attending the two-week course.
 At the end of the two-week course, the candidate must write and pass the exam.
 After successful completion of the course and two years on the job, the Infection Control Practitioner must write and pass a certification exam in order to be certified.
 The Infection Control Practitioners must write and pass this exam every five years to remain certified.